 16 Tesla Superchargers were installed within the Holiday Inn car park in 2020.

 The final parcel of land in the north-west corner was granted planning permission in December 2020 to be filled with two drive thru units with associated parking and the installation of 4 InstaVolt electric vehicle charging points.
-Unit 1 is due to be filled with a Greggs Drive Thru whilst the occupants of Unit 2 are still yet to be confirmed.
-InstaVolt charging points were also added to the Costa and McDonalds car parks in summer 2021.
+Unit 1 is due to be filled with a Greggs Drive Thru whilst Taco Bell have applied to open a drive thru in Unit 2.
+InstaVolt charging points were also added to the Costa and McDonald's car parks in summer 2021.

 |Weyhill (10 miles)||Services on the A303||Countess (2 miles)|